Kaltsoon/nosql/material/4-mongo-python.md

 ### ⭐ Bonus: ideas for additional features

-If you want to expand your application here are some ideas for optional requirements:
+If you want to expand your application, here are some ideas for optional requirements:

-- Filtering information (e.g. searching books based on name, author, category, or other properties)
+- Filtering information (e.g,. searching books based on name, author, category, or other properties)
-- Statistics (e.g. number of books of each author).
+- Statistics (e.g., number of books of each author).
 The [Aggregation Pipelines](https://www.w3schools.com/mongodb/mongodb_aggregations_intro.php) guide has examples of aggregation operations with PyMongo
 - Instead of a local MongoDB database, create a database in the [MongoDB Atlas](https://www.mongodb.com/products/platform/cloud) and [connect to it in your application](https://pymongo.readthedocs.io/en/stable/atlas.html).
-NB: If you are going to publish the source code of your project (e.g. in GitHub), make sure to use an [envinronment variable](https://www.geeksforgeeks.org/using-python-environment-variables-with-python-dotenv/) for the database connection string
+NB: If you are going to publish the source code of your project (e.g., in GitHub), make sure to use an [environment variable](https://www.geeksforgeeks.org/using-python-environment-variables-with-python-dotenv/) for the database connection string

 > [!IMPORTANT]
 > Exercise 2 👨‍💻: Implement a Python database application based on the requirements.

-## Submitting the course work
+## Submitting the coursework

 You are done, good job! 🎉 The last thing to do is to submit the project.
 There are two ways to do it:

 1. Create a _public_ [GitHub](https://github.com/) repository for the exercises and the project.
 This is the recommended way because it adds another cool project to your portfolio.
-But, if you don't know anything about Git or GitHub, you don't have to learn it for this course.
+But if you don't know anything about Git or GitHub, you don't have to learn it for this course.
 Add the link to the GitHub repository to the "MongoDB with Python" Moodle submission
 2. Add the project code to a folder and turn it into a compressed zip folder.
 Add the zip folder to the "MongoDB with Python" Moodle submission

 > [!IMPORTANT]
 > Exercise 3 👨‍💻: Submit your project work to the "MongoDB with Python" Moodle submission by following the instructions above.

-Once you have done all the submissions (from this section and the previous sections), your work will be reviewed after the final deadline.
-If it takes more than two weeks for your submission to be reviewed, contact the teacher.
+Once you have done all the submissions in Moodle (from this section and the previous sections), your work will be reviewed after the final deadline.
 After the review, if there are no problems with your work, you'll get the credits.
-Otherwise, you'll be asked to make changes and re-submit your work.
+Otherwise, you'll be asked to make changes and resubmit your work. _Final deadline is strict_ and submissions made after it won't be reviewed and no credits will be granted.

 <!-- TODO -->
 > [!WARNING]
-> The final deadline for the course work is on TODO.
+> The final deadline for the coursework is on TODO.